 There are so many easy ways to find new recipes these days.
 You can peruse my Recipe Categories for ideas or check out Pinterest.
 Print the recipes you’ll be using for the week and keep them in a folder in the kitchen somewhere.

 3. MAKEOVER YOUR FAVORITES

-One of the easiest ways to start is to take the recipes that you have grown to love and make them plant-based.
+One of the easiest ways to start is to take the recipes you’ve grown to love and make them plant-based.
 Luckily you can find vegan versions of just about any food these days, and you can turn your favorites like Mac & Cheese, Burgers, and even ice cream into plant-based goodness.
 Just search for your favorite recipe and put plant-based or vegan in front of it.
-Or read my article, “Meatless Makeover” for more ideas.
+Or read my article, “Meatless Makeover,” for more ideas.

 4. Make a Meal Plan

 Start planning your meals each week.
 You can download my handy Weekly Meal Planner if you’d like.
 And read this post, “Beginner’s Guide to Easy Plant-Based Vegan Meal Planning.”
-What do you already eat that’s an easy switch-over to plant-based?
+What do you already eat that’s an easy switchover to plant-based?
 Rice as a side made into the main dish, meatless chili, pasta with veggies, soup, veggie burgers instead of meat?
-It’ll just come easier for you if you know what to eat.
+It’ll just be easier for you if you know what to eat.